MOTIVA — Work Motivation Profile · BD SELECT

 8.3

-The dominant driver.
-Sara needs to own her methods, schedule and priorities.
-Reality check: her current role feeds this at only 3/10 — the single most dangerous gap in the profile.
+This is Sara's strongest driver. {S1} needs to own {P} methods, schedule and priorities. {P1} current role feeds this need at only 3 out of 10.
+This is the most serious gap in the profile.

 Impact